Stan Lee told Jupiter's Legacy creator Mark Millar to stop writing for Marvel

 Writing the biggest characters in comics may be a dream come true, but even Marvel icon Stan Lee didn't recommend sticking around forever.
 In fact, he advised Jupiter's Legacy creator Mark Millar to strike out his own.
 Several comics and one multimillion-dollar deal with Netflix later, the Jupiter's Legacy TV series is here to challenge Marvel's onscreen adventures.

-Based on a comic by Millar and artist Frank Quitely, Jupiter's Legacy is an eight-part series streaming on Netflix from tomorrow, Friday, May 7.
+Based on a comic by Millar and artist Frank Quitely, Jupiter's Legacy is an eight-part series streaming on Netflix now.
 It features superheroes like the Utopian, Lady Liberty and Skyfox who provide a character-driven spin on archetypal heroes like Superman, Wonder Woman and Batman.

 Jupiter's Legacy arrives in a crowded market.
 We've got the Marvel Cinematic Universe movies and TV series, the DCEU and Arrowverse, Venom, The Boys, Watchmen, Invincible, Project Powers and Thunder Force... the list of superpowered series and sequels goes on.
 Millar thought about that crowded market even when he conceived the original comic.
 "I'd just done Marvel's biggest books," he recalls, "I'd done Kick-Ass, and if I was going to do another superhero story it had to be the greatest superhero story of all time."

-"I was aware that I was never going to own Marvel and DC stuff," Millar told me in a Zoom call from his home in Scotland to discuss the new series.
+"I was aware that I was never going to own Marvel and DC stuff," Millar told me in a Zoom call from his home in Scotland.
 From the early days of comics, when writers and artists weren't even credited, to today, when their chapters spawn multibillion-dollar media franchises, "work for hire" has always been a thorny subject.
 Most recently, writer Ed Brubaker lamented that he'd seen no remuneration for creating Marvel's Winter Soldier even after the character headlined a Disney Plus TV series.

 Millar worked on The Ultimates and Civil War comics, both of which explicitly laid foundations of the Marvel Cinematic Universe, but he feels he got something out of the deal.
 "After writing Marvel's biggest books, I had an audience I could siphon off," he notes -- and the success of his own creations like Kick-Ass and Kingsman led to a £25 million ($31 million) sale of his Millarworld production company to Netflix in 2017.